pi-star-2025/pi_star/Biology + Chemistry/molecules/viscosity.md

 ## Viscosity

-Viscosity indicates quantum spinning in molecules.
+Viscosity indicates more quantum spinning in molecules.

 Viscosity of oxygen-derived molecules indicate how much social intelligence the molecules have at a quantum level.